Table of Contents (click to expand)

 While the former is something to keep in mind, the latter proves a daunting challenge.
 This is because crypto transactions are usually pseudonymous and, most times, irreversible.
 Thus, they are a popular target for thieves and hackers as it is challenging to put a face to a transaction, making it essentially impossible to trace and reverse criminal transactions.

-If your hackers gain access to your crypto wallet, the chances of you getting your stolen funds are, therefore, very slim.
-In fact, data from CipherTrace shows that only 20% of stolen cryptocurrencies are ever recovered.
+If your hackers access your crypto wallet, the chances of you getting your stolen funds are, therefore, very slim.
+Data from CipherTrace shows that only 20% of stolen cryptocurrencies are ever recovered.

-So, what steps can you take to recover your crypto if stolen?
+So, what steps can you take to recover your crypto if it is stolen?
 In this complete step-by-step guide, we delve into the den of thieves.
-We take a look at pointers to a possible hack and/or theft, ways in which hackers and thieves operate to steal crypto assets, how you can go about recovering your funds, and how to prevent future breaches.
+We look at pointers to a possible hack and/or theft, ways in which hackers and thieves operate to steal crypto assets, how you can recover your funds, and how to prevent future breaches.
 That said, let’s get to it.

 How Do You Know Your Crypto Wallet(s) Have Been Hacked?

 Most hackers operate by prowling the internet, looking for weaknesses to exploit.
-While technological advancements are making crypto wallets more secure than they have ever been, crypto thieves still employ social engineering schemes such as hacks and phishing scams to have their way.
+While technological advancements are making crypto wallets more secure than ever, crypto thieves still employ social engineering schemes such as hacks and phishing scams to get their way.

 How then do you know that your wallet has been the subject of a crypto theft?
 Simple: if you notice unauthorized transactions with your crypto wallet (especially outflows), then a breach has occurred on your wallet.
 If notifications are set up for incoming or outgoing transactions on your wallet, you may be better placed to spot criminal transactions quickly and nip them in the bud.